papivot/wcpctl/README.md

 * Language - Python (tested on v3.7, MacOS and Linux)
 * Required modules - requests, json, time, yaml, uuid, argparse, getpass

+---

+Currently the following actions are supported -
+* Creation of the Supervisor Cluster
+* Creation of Namespaces
+* Creation of Harbor registry (WIP)
+* Reconfiguration of Namespaces
+* Deletion of Namespaces
+* Deletion of Harbor registry (WIP)
+* Deletion of Supervisor cluster

+---